aukkola/FluxnetLSM/README.md

 ### Usage
-See `tests/ConvertSpreadsheetToNcdf_AU-How.R` for example usage.
+See `examples` for example usage.
+Three examples are provided

+single site

+multiple sites

+multiple sites using parallel programming